How Much Does a Family Nurse Practitioner Make?

 You won’t find an entry level job as a nurse practitioner starting at the range of salaries listed above.
 This represents one of the highest heights in the nursing profession, and you’ll need years of schooling to reach this level.
 Requirements for the Herzing FNP program include being an actively licensed RN in the state you live, and a BSN degree from an accredited university or college with a minimum GPA of 3.0.

 Herzing University offers an accredited online FNP program for nurses looking to reach the next level of education and advance their career.
 With Herzing, you can complete your MSN-FNP in as little as 20 months.
+Not including the clinical component, you can complete your nurse practitioner degree 100% online.

 Board certification is required for NPs in most states after completing the program of study.
 The two main board certifying bodies are the American Association of Nurse Practitioners (AANP) and the American Nurses Credentialing Center (ANCC).